artela-network/artela-docs/docs/develop/aspect-tools/aspect-docs/index.md

 ![ninety_p](./img/1.png)

-- `onTxReceive`
+- `filterTx`

-    Occurs when receiving transaction data from a broadcast.
+    Occurs when receiving transaction data from a broadcast.if return false then drop Tx in memPool .

 - `onBlockInitialize`